aeob224/EVR628_Portfolio/README.md

 # EVR628_Portfolio
-Portfolio repository for EVR 628 class
+This is my repository for the EVR 628 class